Nikon B600 vs Olympus Stylus 1

 It is notable that the Stylus 1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The B600 does not feature such an accessory-socket.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Stylus 1 was succeeded by the Olympus Stylus 1s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the B600 and Stylus 1 can be found, respectively, in the Nikon B600 Manual (free pdf) or the online Olympus Stylus 1 Manual.

 So what is the bottom line?
 Is the Nikon B600 better than the Olympus Stylus 1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.